All-in-one Graph-based Indexing for Hybrid Search on GPUs

-In addition to the popular use of dense vectors, alternative retrieval methods utilize statistics-based~\cite{wang2017experimental,mallia2017faster} and learned-based~\cite{kong2023sparseembed,formal2024towards,bruch2024efficient} sparse vectors to improve the end-to-end accuracy.
+In addition to the popular use of dense vectors, alternative retrieval methods utilize lexicality-based~\cite{wang2017experimental,mallia2017faster} and learned-based~\cite{kong2023sparseembed,formal2024towards,bruch2024efficient} sparse vectors to improve the semantic relevance.
 While these sparse vectors offer superior interpretability and cross-domain robustness, their semantic representation capabilities are generally weaker than dense vectors.
-Consequently, dependence on any single retrieval path is often insufficient for achieving high end-to-end retrieval relevance~\cite{weller2025theoretical, mala2025hybrid}.
-To overcome this limitation, hybrid search has emerged as a promising solution~\cite{ouyang2025adarag,mala2025hybrid,wang2025balancing}.
-As illustrated in Figure \ref{fig:existing_methods}, two primary methodologies have been proposed: \textbf{(1)} \textit{Fusion retrieval} integrates dense and sparse vectors by mapping them into a unified space via dimensionality reduction~\cite{bruch2024bridging} or by constructing the graph-based index with weighted distance calculations~\cite{zhang2024efficient}.
-However, these approaches often suffer from low efficiency and precision, or exhibit poor extensibility.
-Furthermore, they are typically limited to dense and sparse vectors, failing to accommodate the complex requirements of real-world applications. \textbf{(2)} \textit{Multi-path retrieval} constructs separate indexes for various retrieval paths, including dense vector~\cite{malkov2018efficient,fu2017nsg,yang2024revisiting}, sparse vector~\cite{kong2023sparseembed,formal2024towards,bruch2024efficient}, and full-text search~\cite{wang2017experimental,mallia2017faster}.
-For a given query, this paradigm retrieves the top-$k'$ neighbors from each path independently.
-These intermediate results are subsequently fused using re-ranking methods—such as Reciprocal Rank Fusion (RRF)~\cite{cormack2009reciprocal,bruch2023analysis}, Weighted Sum~\cite{infinity_hybrid,milvus_rerank}, or ColBERT~\cite{formal2024splate,khattab2020colbert}—to produce the final top-$k$ ($k\le k'$) list.
+Consequently, dependence on any single retrieval path is often insufficient for achieving high end-to-end accuracy~\cite{weller2025theoretical, mala2025hybrid}.
+To overcome this limitation, hybrid search has recently emerged as a promising solution~\cite{ouyang2025adarag,mala2025hybrid,wang2025balancing}.
+As illustrated in Figure \ref{fig:existing_methods} (a) and (b), two primary methodologies have been proposed: \textbf{(1)} \textit{Fusion retrieval} integrates dense and sparse vectors by mapping them into a unified space via dimensionality reduction~\cite{bruch2024bridging} or by constructing the graph-based index with weighted distance calculations~\cite{zhang2024efficient}.
+However, these approaches often suffer from low efficiency or exhibit poor flexibility for arbitrary fusion weights.
+Furthermore, they are limited to dense and sparse vectors, failing to accommodate the complex requirements of real-world applications. \textbf{(2)} \textit{Multi-path retrieval} constructs separate indexes for various retrieval paths~\cite{wang2025balancing}, including dense vector~\cite{malkov2018efficient,fu2017nsg,yang2024revisiting}, sparse vector~\cite{kong2023sparseembed,formal2024towards,bruch2024efficient}, and full-text search~\cite{wang2017experimental,mallia2017faster}.
+For a given query, this paradigm retrieves the top-$k'$ neighbors from each index independently.
+These intermediate results are subsequently fused using re-ranking methods, such as Reciprocal Rank Fusion (RRF)~\cite{cormack2009reciprocal,bruch2023analysis}, Weighted Sum~\cite{infinity_hybrid,milvus_rerank}, or ColBERT~\cite{formal2024splate,khattab2020colbert}, to produce the final top-$k$ ($k\le k'$) list.
 Due to its effectiveness and flexibility, this paradigm is widely adopted in modern databases~\cite{milvus_hybrid, infinity_hybrid, weaviate_hybrid, elastic_hybrid}.